kbatsuren/CogNet/README.md

 | n02506148|	cmn	| 象 |	mon |	заан| xiang|	zaan

+## FAQ

+### Why the CogNet size is almost twice larger than numbers in your ACL paper?
+After publishing ACL paper, a number of UKC words is increased from 1.7 million to 2.5 million, and then we have regenerated CogNet as v1.0 by rerunning same algorithm on the bigger UKC.

 ## License
 This tool is available under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.
 Read more about this license from https://creativecommons.org/licenses/by-nc-sa/4.0/.